 High trust No answer Low trust Very low trust Mediterranean Migrant Crisis 0.03 0.45 0.02 0.41 0.09 Protests of Islam critical PEGIDA movement in Dresden 0.03 0.37 0.04 0.41 0.15 Financial Crisis in Greece 0.04 0.31 0.02 0.46 0.17 Ukraine conflict between Russia and Western Countries 0.02 0.3 0.02 0.52 0.14

 If you want to create a stacked bar chart in which all values within a row add up to 100% (so that all your bars have the same length), you don't need to upload the relative values – Datawrapper will let you stack the percentages up later in the chart creation process.
 For example, you could upload three numeric columns with the values 30%, 60%, 10%.
 Or you can upload three columns with the values 6, 12, 2 and stack them up to percentages later.
 The result will look the same.

 Once you prepared your data, create a new chart in Datawrapper.
 You can do so by going to our homepage and clicking on "Start creating".
 In Step 1: Upload, you can either copy & paste your dataset directly or upload it as a .csv or as an Excel or Google Spreadsheet.
 After pasting the data above into Datawrapper, it will look like this:

 ''Proceed" at the bottom right to go to the next step.

 In the second step, you can check if your dataset was imported correctly and make changes to it - if necessary.
 If you did not upload a header row, you have to untick "First row as label" to avoid losing your first row of data.
 Always remember to do this if you don't have descriptive row and column headers.

-You will now see a stacked bar chart, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
+You will now see a stacked bars chart without a title, descriptions or customized colors.
+The next step would be to further refine, annotate & define this chart.
 We cover this in a separate short tutorial found here.